 That will avoid the overdraft fee, which is charged each time you overdraft your account.

 Instead, you’ll pay a $12 fee for the overdraft transfer.

-This fee will only be charged once per day, so if you would have overdrawn multiple times in a day, it can be
+This fee will only be charged once per day, so if you would have overdrawn multiple times in a day, it can be a big savings.

 One thing to be aware of is that an overdraft transfer counts towards the six transactions per statement limit.